explodinglabs/iko/README.md

 ### Deploy Migrations

-Make sure Postgres is running, then type:
+Make sure the database server is running, then type:

 ```sh
 iko deploy